gitkraken/vscode-gitlens/README.md

 - Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.

 > Have questions or concerns?
-Let our engineering team know directly though our [GitHub Discussions](https://github.com/gitkraken/vscode-gitlens/discussions) page.
+Communicate with our engineering team directly though our [GitHub Discussions](https://github.com/gitkraken/vscode-gitlens/discussions) page.
 Having a positive experience with GitLens?
 Feel free to [write a review](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens&ssr=false#review-details).

 ## GitLens and GitLens Pro